blackhats-games/portfolio/README.md

 *Pixel Blackjack is a simplified version of the card game Blackjack, the essence of which is to collect cards in your hands, the sum of which will be close to 21, but not exceeding this number.*

-This project revolves around a single mechanic, but my main goal was to create something I could actually release.
+This project revolves around a single mechanic and a few scripts.
 Making a mini-game felt like a fun and practical way to bring the idea to life.

 ![Screenshot 1](/assets/Pixel_Blackjack_1.png)